chakra-ui/panda/website/pages/docs/concepts/hooks.md

 ---
-title: Hooks
+title: Panda Integration Hooks
 description: Leveraging hooks in Panda to create custom functionality.
 ---

-# Hooks
+# Panda Integration Hooks

-Panda provides a set of callbacks that you can hook into for more advanced use cases.
+Panda hooks can be used to add new functionality or modify existing behavior during certian parts of the compiler lifecycle.

-You can use `hooks` to create custom functionality that can be shared with the community, either as a snippet or as a `preset`.
+Hooks are mostly callbacks that can be added to the panda config via the `hooks` property, or installed via plugins.

-With hooks you can:
+Here are some examples of what you can do with hooks:

-- modify the resolved config (`config:resolved`), this could be used to dynamically load all recipes from a folder
+- modify the resolved config (`config:resolved`), like strip out tokens or keyframes.
-- tweak some parts of the token or classname engine (`tokens:created`, `utility:created`), like prefixing token names, or customizing the hashing function
+- tweak the design token or classname engine (`tokens:created`, `utility:created`), like prefixing token names, or customizing the hashing function
 - transform a source file to a `tsx` friendly syntax before it's parsed (`parser:before`) so that Panda can automatically extract its styles usage
-- or create your own styles parser (`parser:before`, `parser:after`) using the file's content so that Panda could be used with any templating language
+- create your own styles parser (`parser:before`, `parser:after`) using the file's content so that Panda could be used with any templating language
-- alter the generated `outdir` (styled-system) files (`codegen:prepare`)
+- alter the generated JS and DTS code (`codegen:prepare`)
-- tweak the final CSS generation (`cssgen:done`), allowing all kinds of customizations like removing the unused CSS variables, etc.
+- modify the generated CSS (`cssgen:done`), allowing all kinds of customizations like removing the unused CSS variables, etc.
 - restrict `strictTokens` to a specific set of token categories, ex: only affect `colors` and `spacing` tokens and therefore allow any value for `fontSizes` and `lineHeights`

-## Usage example
+## Examples

 ### Prefixing token names

-> This is especially useful when migrating from other css-in-js libraries, [like Stitches.](/docs/migration/stitches)
+This is especially useful when migrating from other css-in-js libraries, [like Stitches.](/docs/migration/stitches)

 ```ts
 import { defineConfig } from '@pandacss/dev'